jakewins/brew/README.md

     </configuration>

 Requirejs-maven supports almost all settings that the requirejs optimization tool does.
-Unfortunately, these are currently not documented properely.
+Unfortunately, I haven't had time to document them properely.

-Until they are, please refer to the java-doc in com.voltvoodoo.brew.OptimizeMojo
+Until they are, please refer to the java-doc in com.voltvoodoo.brew.OptimizeMojo and in com.voltvoodoo.brew.Module